jsor/jcarousel/README.markdown

 jCarousel adds specific classes to the carousel items indicating their current status.

-This is useful for selecting items on runtime or a add specific styling to them.
+This is useful for selecting items on runtime or add specific styling to them.

 <table>
     <tr>